2018 United States Senate elections: New York

 One-term Democrat Kirsten Gillibrand was elected with 72% of the vote in 2012.
 She had previously been appointed to the seat in 2009 and won a special election to remain in office in 2010.
-She ran.
+She ran for reelection.

-Private equity executive Chele Chiavacci Farley has been nominated for U.S. Senate by the Republican and Conservative Parties.
+Private equity executive Chele Chiavacci Farley was nominated for the U.S. Senate by the Republican and Conservative Parties.

 Gillibrand was elected to a second term.